Hazmat units respond after Donald Trump Jr. receives envelope with white powdery substance

 Trump Jr. saw the white powdery substance, put the letter down and called 911, the sources said.

-The substance was removed by investigators and sent for laboratory testing.
-Early results indicated the substance was "not deadly" but the results were inconclusive as to what the actual substance was, the source said.
+The substance was removed by investigators and sent for laboratory testing, but early results were inconclusive as to what the actual substance was, the sources said.
 Further testing is being done.

 "The FBI, along with our local law enforcement partners, responded to an incident involving a suspicious letter sent to an address in Jupiter, Florida," the FBI Miami field office said in a statement.
 "We encourage the public to remain vigilant and report any suspicious activity to law enforcement."